Secretary: Thomas Wright

 - FRCOphth 1996 Fellow of Royal College of Ophthalmologists

 - MB ChB 1991 Bachelor of Medicine & Surgery (Leicester University).

-I am currently the research lead for the ophthalmology department and supervise a team of seven researchers.
+He is currently the research lead for the ophthalmology department and supervises a team of seven researchers.

-I also collaborate with a bioengineering group at Imperial College London working on new diagnosis and treatment devices for glaucoma.
+He also collaborates with a bioengineering group at Imperial College London working on new diagnosis and treatment devices for glaucoma.